OpenPalp — Your Personal Heart Rhythm Programme

 Service delivery

 All care is delivered by Dr Mahmood Ahmad, Specialist in Cardiology (SAS), MRCP(UK), GMC 6071047.
-Dr Ahmad practises independently on the consultant rota at the Royal Free Hospital and Barnet Hospital.
+Dr Ahmad practises in senior cardiology roles in NHS teaching hospitals in London.
 He is fully GMC-registered and fully insured for independent private practice.

 Transparency: Dr Ahmad reached his Specialist grade through a career pathway different from the traditional NHS consultant training programme.
 He does not hold a Certificate of Completion of Training (CCT) and is not on the GMC Specialist Register.